 Hello Friends!
 We have exciting news!
 Our co-director, Aaron Kopp, has been named one of the Top 10 Filmmakers to watch in 2012 by The Independent.

 Aaron has been working hard on the rough-cut edit of our documentary.
-Every day working with the materials, we are impressed by the ideas the kids came up with and their ability to tell Liyana’s story so expressively.
+Every day working with the materials, we are impressed by the ideas the kids came up with and their storytelling abilities!
 The footage looks beautiful and we are thrilled with how it’s all coming together.
-Working on a project so close to his heart makes the hours fly by, Aaron says, “it doesn’t really feel like work when there’s nothing I’d rather do!”
+Working on a project so close to his heart makes the hours fly by, Aaron says, “It doesn’t really feel like work when there’s nothing I’d rather do!”

 Amanda’s art background has proven to be integral to the process as she develops the storyboards and style frames for the animation portion of the film.
 The vision is starting to finally be realized in exciting images that capture the imagination of the kids and the vision we all dreamed of for Liyana's world.

 Aaron has been working freelance on other films, and those opportunities have taken him across the globe and given him many exciting experiences.
 Here’s a glimpse at the projects he’s been a part of since our last update.

 Right after the documentary filming of Liyana in Swaziland, Aaron flew directly to Pakistan where he continued working as co-producer and cameraman for Saving Face, a documentary about acid attacks in Pakistan, directed by Daniel Junge and Sharmeen Obaid-Chinoy (recently named one of Time magazine’s 100 Most Influential People).